vezlo/ai-validator/README.md

 AI Validator helps you ensure the quality and reliability of AI-generated responses by:

+- ✅ **LLM-as-Judge Context Validation** - Semantic accuracy checking using OpenAI/Claude
+- ✅ **Developer Mode** - Strict code grounding validation for technical queries
 - ✅ **Automated Accuracy Checking** - Verify AI responses against source documents
 - ✅ **Hallucination Prevention** - Detect when AI invents information not in sources
 - ✅ **Confidence Scoring** - Get reliability scores for every response
 - ✅ **Query Classification** - Skip validation for greetings, typos, and small talk
 - ✅ **Multi-LLM Support** - Works with OpenAI and Claude

-Perfect for RAG systems, knowledge bases, and any application where AI response quality matters.
+Perfect for RAG systems, knowledge bases, codebase Q&A, and any application where AI response quality matters.

 ## 🚀 Quick Start